-Arval Group's exposure to a foreign exchange risk in countries outside the Euro zone relates to GBP (12% of funding), and other currencies (13, mainly in emerging markets) representing 9% of the total funding exposure.
+Arval Group's exposure to a foreign exchange risk in countries outside the Euro zone relates to GBP (12% 15% of funding), and other currencies (13, mainly in emerging markets) representing 9% 10% of the total funding exposure.

 Arval Group's functional and reporting currency is the Euro.
 However, Arval Group is present in thirty (30) countries, some of which being countries outside the Euro zone, and has substantial assets, liabilities, revenues and costs denominated in foreign currencies.
 Due to its international activity, Arval Group is exposed to foreign exchange risks, such as high volatility of exchange rates, related to inflows and outflows of cash from daily business activities as well as participations in subsidiaries established outside the Euro zone.
 Currency risks related to current business activities are limited, as there are no cross-border leasing activities.
 Leasing contracts and financing of Arval Group are originated in local currencies preventing any cross border currency risk.
 Arval Group may also incur a currency risk related to the conversion of net results generated in local currencies.
 When Arval Group prepares its consolidated financial statements, it must translate foreign currency-denominated assets and liabilities, monetary and non-monetary, into Euro using the spot exchange rate at the balance sheet date.
 Income and expense items are translated at the average rate for the period.
-The Arval Group recorded a net foreign exchange loss of 10.611.5 million euros for 202019.
+The Arval Group recorded a net foreign exchange loss of 10.6-0.3 million euros for 2020 2021 (0.2 10.6 million euros in foreign exchange gain in 2020 the first half of 2021).

-&lt;sup>9 Arval Group entities propose their leasing services in 30 countries.
+&lt;sup>6 Arval Group entities propose their leasing services in 30 countries.
 Arval Group is also present in Ireland where the insurance company Greenval is incorporated.